Avg. Income Earned by Following this Post: $200+/month (if you’re focused, this can be a huge income opportunity)

 LAST RESORT OPTION (for those who are a little bit lazy): For those of you that just need a little bit of extra cash and don’t want to spend the time it takes to go around and contact organizations, you might try this:

 When I did this the very first time, I too was lazy and didn’t want to put in all the effort it took to sell 1,000 calendars (which really isn’t that much effort, but I digress).
 So, what I did was create a calendar with pictures of my brother and myself, with captions of where we were in each picture and how much fun we had, etc. Then I sent out an email to everyone in my family, saying that I was testing out a new business model with print on demand and wanted to offer them the chance to see what my brother and I had been up to and at the same time, help me in my new business venture.
 Well, that’s all it took.
 Nearly, every member of my family purchased a calendar.
 They got a personalized keepsake from their beloved [son/nephew/cousin/etc.] and I made $180 in one afternoon.
-So, whether you go small scale or blow it up to monstrous, money-making proportions, there’s no reason you shouldn’t start making money with this idea, now.
+So, whether you go small scale or blow it up to monstrous, money-making proportions, there’s no reason you shouldn’t start making money with this idea, visit now for more information on how you can finance your calendar business.